evadinckel/CV/README.md

 I have taken on various jobs in media and digital services before applying to Makers Academy as my next career move.
-Graduating from a web development bootcamp has been a great asset in my understanding of product/web development; I am currently looking for opportunities in Product Management.
+Graduating from a web development bootcamp has been a great asset in my understanding of product/web development; I am now working part time as a product manager for EngineerBetter, Cloud Foundry specialists.

 <a name="skills"></a>